Encanto: Accolades

 At the 94th Academy Awards, Encanto received nominations for Best Original Score and Best Original Song, and won Best Animated Feature.
 The film won three awards at the 65th Annual Grammy Awards in the visual media categories: Best Score Soundtrack, Best Compilation Soundtrack, and Best Song ("We Don't Talk About Bruno").
 Encantos other nominations include nine Annie Awards (winning three), a British Academy Film Award (which it won), two Critics' Choice Movie Awards, and three Golden Globe Awards (winning one).
 It also won the National Board of Review Award for Best Animated Film.

 Other media

 Encanto at the Hollywood Bowl

 Encanto at the Hollywood Bowl is a 2022 live musical hosted by Lin-Manuel Miranda, which includes some of the film's cast members performing the songs from the film.
-The stage musical was performed on November 11 and 12 at the Hollywood Bowl, and a filmed special of the show was released on December 28, 2022 on Disney+.
+The stage musical was performed on November 11 and 12 at the Hollywood Bowl, and a concert film version was released on December 28, 2022 on Disney+.